-Diversion rates for campus operations are stuck at around 60% due to a number of challenges including:
+Diversion rates for campus operations have stagnated in recent years due to a number of challenges including:

 - Many of us find the range of food ware items (e.g. take-out food containers) and how to recycle and compost them confusing